gvwilson/sensibleadventures/bookster/bookster.md

 good?
 My paere says a lot of what the Hett sell is junk.
 I don't want to waste good money on junk."

-Bemused, Erileine looked at the little hair clip.
+Bemused, Erileine looked at the little barrette.
 It didn't look like much of anything to her, just two fingers of polished wood held together by a bent tin spring.
 "I guess it's all right to me."